 Hybrid Learning, Online Certificates

-In this 12-week, interactive online CBT certificate program participants will learn the theoretical frameworks and basic practice skills of evidence-based Cognitive Behavioral Therapy.
+This 12-week, interactive online CBT certificate program is designed for licensed social workers, health and mental health professionals to learn the theoretical frameworks and basic practice skills of evidence-based Cognitive Behavioral Therapy.
 The course is structured as a hybrid course, composed of exercises and assignments in Blackboard, along with mandatory weekly virtual classes that take place over zoom with CBT expert Olita Day-Berger.

 The first six weeks focus on the basics of CBT, and the remaining weeks teach how to apply CBT skills to the treatment of depression, anxiety, substance use, severe behavioral health issues, children and provide culturally responsive adaptations.
 Participants emerge with a thorough grounding in CBT methods and the capacity to integrate CBT into their current practices.